alifwahid/alifwahid.github.io/_posts/2018-12-02-on-being-concise-but-imprecise.md

 succinctness, or even compactness.
 So it's really about length (or lack thereof), more than the precision of meaning.
 Hence imprecision can coexist in harmony with concision.
 Poets appear to understand this better than the rest of us.
-Indeed, one may argue that that's exactly what every poem is.
+Indeed, one may argue that that's what a poem is: concise, but imprecise.

-It's curious that programming connects to poems, at least while mired aboard an elusive train of thought in my mind - easy, it is, to put a finger on;
+It's curious that programming connects to poems, at least while mired aboard an enigmatic train of thought in my mind - easy, it is, to put a finger on;
 difficult, it is, to express in words.
 Perhaps Yoda would say it more concisely, though not more precisely.
 As Eliot pointed out, words "will not stay still" when we are trying to put a finger on "the still point of the